 Digital Printing Solutions Gain Momentum

-Printed features like text, graphics and logos are integral parts of effective packaging.
+Printed features like text, graphics, and logos are integral parts of effective packaging.
 As a result, the package printing business has grown to become a substantial stand-alone industry.
 The rapid growth in package and label printing is expected to continue, as well.
 Some analysts see the $6-7 billion dollar industry growing to more than $14 billion in annual revenues by 2018.

 Package printing is typically accomplished using one of three methods: flexography, offset, or digital.
 Even the two established printing modes, flexo and offset, have evolved technologically over time.
 But the relatively new digital solutions are poised for explosive growth as tech advances lead to digital printing breakthroughs.

-One of digital printing’s shortfalls is also one of its advantages.
+One of the digital printing’s shortfalls is also one of its advantages.
 Typically, large production runs are more efficiently executed using an alternative to digital printing, so it doesn’t serve massive projects.
 Though not cost-effective for every large-scale effort, smaller digital printing runs offer the following advantages:

-- Flexibility – Changing marketing strategies has traditionally been a drawn-out process, requiring producers to work through existing inventories before making changes to package designs.
+- Flexibility – Changing marketing strategies have traditionally been a drawn-out process, requiring producers to work through existing inventories before making changes to package designs.
 Using small digital printing runs, manufacturers are able to adjust on-the-fly, tailoring campaigns more precisely than was once conceivable.

 - Personalization – Digital printing presents opportunities to customize packaging.
 And since modern marketing relies on personal connections with consumers, more and more producers are adopting an individualized approach.
 Digital printing methods provide the perfect tools for bringing the personalization trend to the packaging industry.
 Pharmaceutical packaging, in particular, benefits from personalization, which can be used to ensure compliance and help patients monitor doses.